 I told my mom first, but it took years before I finally come out to her with this.
 Because I felt like I needed to be strong on her account first.
 I also wasn’t sure how well-informed she was.
 I just knew that so many people are badly informed that I worried she might think that this was a death sentence.
 So, I waited until I could tell her, “Mom, I am fine” because, in the beginning, I wasn’t.
 When I finally told her, after a long pause, she simply said: “I love you.”

 By sharing their stories, we learn about the daily lives of couples running a business together that are activists for freedom and equality together, facing everyday problems together, or that is what they are actually two people in love.
 We want them to be seen – by sharing their stories.

 How did you get involved in LGBT and HIV/Aids activism?

 In 2013 Putin signed the anti-propaganda law in Russia.
 Half a year later, the Olympic Winter Games took place in Sotchi.
-Many voices claimed back than that sponsorships by big companies should be withdrawn.
+Many voices claimed back then that sponsorships by big companies should be withdrawn.
 I wrote a message to Coca-Cola about it, which just led to one of these typical political responses.
 And this pissed me off.
 This was probably the first moment when I understood how privileged my life is.
-As a white, male, cis-gender person, I can do whatever I like.
+As a white, male, cisgender person, I can do whatever I like.
 But there are people out there who cannot do the same.
 I felt powerless and furious at the same time.
 I wanted to get that off my chest, and the only thing I knew back then was how to make videos.
 So, I made this video which is called “Dear Russia, it is not okay.”
 It went viral.
 People shared it everywhere, and I was interviewed by Huffington Post.
 And I have to admit all this attention got to my head.